dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: Message Replay Protection: In order to prevent a passive attacker from capturing and replaying old messages, DOTS protocols MUST provide a method for replay detection, such as including a timestamp or sequence number in every heartbeat sent between DOTS server and client.
+: Message Replay Protection: In order to prevent a passive attacker from capturing and replaying old messages, DOTS protocols MUST provide a method for replay detection, such as including a timestamp or sequence number in every heartbeat and signal sent between DOTS agents.

 G-008
 : Bulk Data Exchange: Infrequent bulk data exchange between DOTS client and